Are they a “no?”

 It is one of those handful of experiences that they will NEVER forget.

 And I am EXCITED to hang out with you on this poddy.
 Imagine this, we are at a coffee shop, sitting side by side and chatting about planning your special event.
 Welcome to Laser Tag Logs.
-This is our maiden voyage, our logbook to your event success.
+This is our maiden voyage, our logbook to your event's success.
 Let’s dive in!
 Today, my friends, we’re starting your event planning journey from the top: Invitations.

 In suburbs across Australia, there are people thinking about how to kick off this year’s special event.
 Behind the scenes, often the first step towards a successful event is crafting the perfect party invitation.